sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         * dumps() is used to convert python obj to json string
     * `csv`: built in library to handle csv data
     * `parquet` : columnar storage format data.
 Parquet is generally better for write-once, read-many analytics, while ORC is more suitable for read-heavy operations
-    * `pyarrow` : to process orc files.
-The Optimized Row Columnar (ORC) file format is an open-source, columnar storage format for storing data in Apache Hive and Hadoop workloads. * `pyarrow` : PyArrow provides an interface for working with a wide range of data sources and data types, including structured and unstructured data, such as CSV files, Parquet files, JSON data, and now Pandas Dataframes
+    * `pyarrow` : PyArrow provides an interface for working with a wide range of data sources and data types, including structured and unstructured data, such as CSV files, Parquet files, JSON data, and now Pandas Dataframes.
+Also it's used to process orc files.
+The Optimized Row Columnar (ORC) file format is an open-source, columnar storage format for storing data in Apache Hive and Hadoop workloads.
     * `avro` : to process avro files.
 Avro is a row-oriented remote procedure call and data serialization framework developed within Apache's Hadoop project.
 It uses JSON for defining data types and protocols, and serializes data in a compact binary format.

 * SYSTEM MANIPULATION: